BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-ASCS/HA-for-SAP-(A)SCS.md

 ## 7. Install SAP NetWeaver (A)SCS in Node-1

- Install SAP NetWeaver ASCS as root on the first node using a virtual hostname that maps to the IP resouce created in privious step i.e.,  s4dascs, 11.1.2.60
+ Install SAP NetWeaver ASCS as root on the first node using a virtual hostname that maps to the IP resouce created in previous step i.e.,  s4dascs, 11.1.2.60

  You can use the sapinst parameter SAPINST_REMOTE_ACCESS_USER to allow a non-root user to connect to sapinst.
 You can use parameter SAPINST_USE_HOSTNAME to install SAP, using virtual hostname.